PILD: Physics-Informed Learning via Diffusion: Abstract

 \section{Abstract}

-Diffusion models have emerged as powerful generative tools for modeling complex data distributions, yet their purely data-driven nature limits applicability in practical engineering and scientific problems where physical laws need to be followed.
-This paper proposes Physics-Informed Learning via Diffusion (PILD), a framework that unifies diffusion modeling and first-principles physical constraints by introducing a virtual residual observation sampled from a Laplace distribution to supervise generation during training.
-To further integrate physical laws, a conditional embedding module is incorporated to inject physical information into the denoising network at multiple layers, ensuring consistent guidance throughout the diffusion process.
-The proposed PILD framework is concise, modular, and broadly applicable to problems governed by ordinary differential equations, partial differential equations, as well as algebraic equations or inequality constraints.
-Extensive experiments across engineering and scientific tasks including estimating vehicle trajectories, tire forces, Darcy flow and plasma dynamics, demonstrate that our PILD substantially improves accuracy, stability, and generalization over existing physics-informed and diffusion-based baselines.
+Diffusion models have emerged as powerful generative tools for modeling complex data distributions, yet their purely data-driven nature limits applicability in engineering and scientific problems where physical laws must be respected.
+This paper proposes Physics-Informed Learning via Diffusion (PILD), a framework that unifies diffusion modeling and physical constraints through a probabilistic residual formulation with a virtual residual observation sampled from a Laplace distribution.
+To make this formulation practical under noisy diffusion states, we introduce a Jensen-gap-aware adaptive residual scale, which reduces the bias induced by residual likelihood marginalization.
+Additionally, we develop a physics-conditional alignment mechanism for conditional tasks that encourages intermediate latent representations to remain consistent with the observation conditions during denoising.
+The proposed framework is concise, modular, and broadly applicable to problems governed by ordinary differential equations, partial differential equations, as well as algebraic equations or inequality constraints.
+Extensive experiments across engineering and scientific tasks show that PILD improves physical fidelity and predictive accuracy over representative physics-informed and diffusion-based baselines.